Olly and Suzi: Further examples of wildlife art

 Olly and Suzi's aim is to capture the essence of an animal in their natural habitat.
 They try to get as much information about the animal as they can into each drawing.
 The intensity and adrenaline of their interactions with these animals is being captured in the art.
 Olly and Suzi are recreating what happened with Forest and Stream in the 1890s, giving a visual depiction of animals that the general public are unlikely to see for themselves.
 Olly and Suzi's art is different to the buffalo photos though, as their paintings are full of vibrance and movement, capturing the emotions of the animal and the distress of human impacts.

 Olly and Suzi's art style is different from what humans are taught to appreciate as visual art.
 It is messy, undefined and leaves the subject unframed.
 It is a celebration of wildness and authenticity, which captures the animal, its environment, and the emotions invoked in Olly and Suzi upon witnessing the animal.
 Their work goes against the Western world's expectation of art, in an attempt to show a deeper meaning and care for conservation and preservation of these animals they work so closely with.

 Personal life

-Suzi Winstanley lives with English musician Damon Albarn with whom she has a daughter called Missy.
+Winstanley was in a long term relationship with English musician Damon Albarn until circa 2023 with whom she has a daughter named Missy.